-The SENDCO will consult with the SENDCO / teacher from the feeder primary schools, during the summer term, to review the students already on their Inclusion register and to make initial plans for the students' education plans.
-The SENDCO will discuss the students' academic and social context and may choose to consult with the parents and/or guardians and /or professional colleagues, in addition to the primary school staff.
-Students' admission to the Inclusion Register, at SEND Support will be discussed and The Bourne Academy's criteria for admission to the Inclusion Register will be taken into account
+The SENDCo will consult with the SENDCo / teacher from the primary schools, throughout the academic year, to review the students already on their Inclusion Register and to make initial plans for the students' SEN Plans.
+The SENDCo will discuss the students' academic and social context and may choose to consult with the parents and/or guardians and /or professional colleagues, in addition to the primary school staff.
+Students' admission to the Inclusion Register, at SEN Support level will be discussed and parents will be consulted.

-Students transferring from provision other than their primary school recommendations will be given to teachers prior to each new student's admission to their classroom
+Students transferring from provision other than their primary school

-Parents/carers of students will be asked for information regarding their child's SEND by Head of House, during their interview.
-Relevant information will be given to the SENDCO who may contact the students' previous school for further information
+Parents/carers of students will be asked for information regarding their child's SEND by the admissions team, prior to their admissions interview.
+Relevant information will be given to the SENDCo who may contact the students' previous school for further information